 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the career test

-Psychologists study mental processes and human behaviour by observing, interpreting, and recording how people relate to one another and the environment.
+A psychologist is someone who studies mental processes and human behaviour by observing, interpreting, and recording how people relate to one another and the environment.
 Some psychologists work independently, doing research or working only with patients or clients.
 Others work as part of a healthcare team, collaborating with physicians, social workers, and others to treat illness and promote overall wellness.
-Those in private practice have their own offices and set their own schedules, often working evenings and weekends.

 Would you make a good psychologist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

 Psychologists seek to understand and explain thoughts, emotions, feelings, and behaviour.
 Depending on the topic of study, psychologists use techniques such as observation, assessment, and experimentation to develop theories about the beliefs and feelings that influence a person’s actions.